ls1955/jni-assignments/README.md

 ## Cleaning up the directory

-Ensure you are at root directory, then:
+Ensure you are at the root of this repository, then:

 ```shell
 sh clean.sh